Lesson 4 of6

 Prophetic tradition

 Interpreters have recognized that Zephaniah echoes the larger prophetic tradition in its denunciation of injustice, idolatry, and religious indifference, particularly on the part of leaders (priests [1:4], royalty [1:8], judges [3:3], and prophets [3:4]).
 Zephaniah remains within that tradition but does not merely echo it.
 It is the prophetic tradition at work in a specific time and place, even though some of the particulars are no longer retrievable.
 The promises for the future at the end of the book have resonance with the end of the book of Amos and with Isaiah 40-55, but interpreters generally do not regard the interplay to be direct.
-There is resonance between them, but not citation one of the other.
+There is resonance between them–evidence of a tradition of prophetic literature and language–even when they are not directly citing one another.

 Royal descent